 This baby powder danger was widely unknown by consumers for decades, putting hundreds of thousands of women at risk for ovarian cancer.
 A number of product liability lawsuits are being filed against baby powder manufacturers like Johnson & Johnson for failing to warn about the danger of baby powder cancer.

 A free class action lawsuit investigation has been launched to help women and their families pursue compensation for their injuries and medical bills.
-If you or your loved one was diagnosed with ovarian cancer and used a baby powder product such as Johsnon’s Baby Powder or Shower to Shower, submit your information above for a free and confidential case evaluation.
+If you or your loved one was diagnosed with ovarian cancer and used a baby powder product such as Johsnon’s Baby Powder or Shower to Shower, submit your information or call 1 (800) 246-4878 for a free and confidential case evaluation.
 You may qualify to pursue compensation for your medical bills, pain and suffering, and other damages.

 Get Help – It’s Free